 Keith Delbert Tanner was born June 27, 1930 a son of Delbert E. and Mary Ella Betteridge Tanner of Grouse Creek, Utah.
-His brothers and one sister are: Merlin, Gordon, Douglas, and Carol.
+His brothers and one sister are: Merlin, Bill, Gordon, Douglas, and Carol.

 As the second son of five children, he learned early on the qualities of patience, hard work and responsibility which he exemplified his entire life.
 He was called to serve an LDS mission to Illinois.
 He spent one night in the mission home, and was awakened by his father who told him “You have just been drafted into the U.S. Army”.
 He served our country in Alaska during the Korean War.